You feel like a failure as a mom. But, you’re only a failure if…

 The real problem, is you feel like a failure because you are believing it and repeating it.

-But, YOU ARE NOT A FAILURE—and here’s why.
+The truth is, YOU ARE NOT A FAILURE—and here’s why.

 Remember what I shared about Lysa’s story?
-When she felt like a bad mom, she did something, but it wasn’t the first time.
+When she felt like a bad parent, she did something, but it wasn’t the first time.
 She did what she had done before—she stopped her thoughts and prayed.